Cosmological Inflation in N-Dimensional Gaussian Random Fields with Algorithmic Data Compression: Formalism

 \subsection{Generating Correlated Points}

-In order to simulate a trajectory, one could begin by simulating the potential $V$ throughout an $N$-dimensional box in which the trajectory is expected to lie, but for large $N$ this is extremely inefficient.
-It is far preferable to generate $V$ along with the trajectory, determining its value at each new point on the trajectory only when we need it.
+In order to simulate a trajectory, one could begin by simulating the potential $V$ throughout an $N$-dimensional box of $\boldsymbol{\phi}$-space in which the trajectory is expected to lie, but for large $N$ this is extremely inefficient.
+It is far more efficient to generate $V$ only along the trajectory; potential values elsewhere are irrelevant and unnecessary for generating new values.
 We describe and implement this method of simulating $V$ along the path of $\boldsymbol\phi$ in the following sections.

 Generating points on a Gaussian random field is a constrained random process; every new point is generated randomly \textit{constrained by} every previously generated point.
 This is necessary to ensure that the potential has the desired correlation structure -- in particular, that it is appropriately smooth on scales less than $s$.